terrytangyuan/terrytangyuan.github.com/_posts/2023-08-14-argo-workflows-v3.5.markdown

 We also exposed a new argument `--cron-workflow-workers` to specify the number of CronWorkflows workers, which would be useful when running a large number of CronWorkflows.
 Thanks to [#11457](https://github.com/argoproj/argo-workflows/pull/11457) by [Saravanan Balasubramanian](https://github.com/sarabala1979).

 Client-side throttling logging has been improved by [@Jack-R-lantern](https://github.com/Jack-R-lantern) in [#11437](https://github.com/argoproj/argo-workflows/pull/11437).

+The controller has also added checks to protect users against infinite recursion for calls to templates.
+Thanks to [Alan Clucas](https://github.com/Joibel) in [#11646](https://github.com/argoproj/argo-workflows/pull/11646).

+### Artifacts

+Artifact streaming download for HTTP/Artifactory artifact driver has been added by [Yuan Tang](https://github.com/terrytangyuan) in [#11823](https://github.com/argoproj/argo-workflows/pull/11823).
+Previously, when a user would click the button to download an artifact in the UI, the artifact would need to be written to the Argo Server’s disk first before downloading.
+If many users tried to download simultaneously, they would take up disk space and fail the download.
+After this release, S3, Azure Blob, HTTP, and Artifactory all support streaming download so artifacts don’t need to be first saved to disk.

+Artifactory artifact also supports keyFormat now to be consistent with other artifact types.
+Thanks to [Yuan Tang](https://github.com/terrytangyuan) via [#11798](https://github.com/argoproj/argo-workflows/pull/11798).

+We also added custom CA support in S3 artifact repository.
+Thanks to [Niklas Simons](https://github.com/nsimons) via [#11161](https://github.com/argoproj/argo-workflows/pull/11161).

 ### Local Development